pacwrap/pacwrap/pacwrap/README.md

 ## Build requirements

-A minimum version of Rust 1.72, with base-devel and repose packages from Arch Linux's repositories.
+A minimum version of Rust 1.72, with base-devel from Arch Linux's repositories.

 ## Distribution support